mvdam/nextjs-webpush/ARTICLE.md

 ### Setup config file

-Because WebPush uses encryption to send and receive messages we have to generate a private and public key for them to work.
+Because WebPush uses encryption to send and receive messages we have to generate a private and public key for them to work (also known as Voluntary Application Server Identification or VAPID).
 As mentioned earlier we use the `web-push` library to help us send and receive messages.
 We can use that library to generate a private and public key for us by running the command:

 ```sh
 npx web-push generate-vapid-keys